Welcome to Goodsell Observatory

 Goodsell Observatory is located at 93° 09' 07.9" W and 44° 27' 42.4" N, altitude 290 m, on the campus of Carleton College in Northfield, Minnesota.
 The building, built in the late 1890s, houses three historic telescopes.
 In the larger dome there is a 16.2-inch John Brashear refractor, and in the smaller dome there is an 8 ¼-inch Alvan Clark and Sons refractor.
 Downstairs resides a transit telescope originally used to help set the time in the midwest.
 All three telescopes are over one hundred and ten years old, and both the 8" and the 16" telescopes are regularly used for open houses.

-Goodsell is also equipped with modern telescopes - 8-inch Meade Schmidt-Cassegrain LX200s - used for classes and open houses.
+Goodsell is also equipped with modern telescopes—8-inch Meade Schmidt-Cassegrain LX200s—used for classes and open houses.
 These telescopes are set up when needed on permanent piers, equiped with electricity and ethernet, located on the east lawn of the observatory.
 Also available for use are six SBIG ST-2000XM CCD cameras with CFW-8 filter wheels.
-These are used outside with the portable scopes or with either of the permanent scopes, and are supported by six iMac computers on moveable carts.
+These are used outside with the portable scopes or with either of the permanent scopes, and are supported by six computers on moveable carts.

-Feel free to explore the links on the sidebar to the left, or go to the Carleton Physics and Astronomy Homepage.
+Feel free to explore this website, or visit the Carleton Physics and Astronomy Homepage.